OpenDreamKit/OpenDreamKit.github.io/meetings/2020-07-13-ICMS-Jupyter/index.md

 We discuss the benefits and drawbacks for the different approaches, and additional Jupyter functionality (graphical output, widgets) that becomes available for free.

+#### Jupyter widgets for interactive mathematics

+Speaker: Odile Benassy

+In this talk, we will illustrate the rich interactive features offered by Jupyter.
+Indeed, beyond the traditional REPL (Read-Eval-Print loop), Jupyter offers a cross-language toolbox of interactive visual components -- called widgets -- from which users can build and share their own interactive applications.
+This toolbox has been adopted and extended by the community which has developed visualization components for various applications.
+A key feature of Jupyter widgets is the progressive learning curve which blurs the line between notebook readers, notebook authors, and developers.

+We will start with a few "interacts" -- a feature well know to Mathematica or Sage users -- to build with a handful of lines of code some simple yet effective mini applications where the input of a function is chosen with visual controls (e.g. sliders).
+We will then illustrate the process of building applications with richer interactions from the tool box.
+Finally, we will demonstrate two Python/SageMath packages that we have developed based on Jupyter widgets.
+The first one -- Sage-Combinat-widgets -- is a library of widgets for the interactive edition of certain types of combinatorial objects.
+The second one -- Sage-Explorer -- is an application for interactive visual exploration of objects in Sage.
+Both can be combined or integrated in larger applications.

+Along the way, we will reflect on our experience, trying to evaluate the expertise and development time required for each use case.
+We will stress at this occasion the role played by dedicated Research Software Engineers and suggest incentives for building and animating a rich user community.

+#### MMT-based natural language processing of mathematical language in Jupyter

+Speaker: Jan Frederik Schaefer

+TBA

+#### GAP in Jupyter (tentative)

+Speaker: ???

+GAP is a system for computational discrete algebra, with particular emphasis on Computational Group Theory.
+In this presentation, we will showcase a variety of applications of GAP in Jupyter, for research and teaching.

+#### Interactive computation and complex representations of 2D-MZV

+The Jupyter notebook we present here pursues two main goals:
+* give tools to compute a 2D-sum;
+* give a complex representation of convergent 2D-Multiple Zeta Values (2D-MZV).

+On one hand, a poorly known Lindelöf formula (cf. [1]) explains how to compute the sum of the values at integers of holomorphic functions.
+This formula can be written by an integral.
+Therefore, one can generalize the process to double sums using double integrals.
+The notebook  shows how the approximation changes according to the truncation orders, and vice-versa, using widgets on a few examples.

+On the other hand, it is easy to deduce real function properties from graphical representations.
+This is also possible for functions defined and valued in the complex plane (cf. [2]): we represent the values of the image of a complex number z by coloring the corresponding pixel to z, according to a fixed coloured scheme.
+Now, visualizing a complex function with two variables is nothing else than drawing a representation of the partial functions and move inside it.
+Then, using widgets, we ask the user a discretisation of two complex domains and allow him to realize this walk by showing a partial graphic representation of the 2D-MZV.

+References :

+[1] E. Lindelöf : Le calcul des résidus et ses applications à la théorie des fonctions, Gauthier-Villars, Paris, 1905.

+[2] Wegert, E.: Visual complex functions.
+An introduction with phase portraits.
+Birkhäuser/Springer Basel AG, Basel, 2012.